gwhall/Millennial/_posts/2017-12-24-Coffee blog.md

 <br>All pulp is sent through PVC tubes to a truck outside the mill.
 The pulp will be sent to nurseries for use as compost.
 <br>5.
 The remaining, higher-quality (more dense) coffee is washed out of the tanks, to machines called “cribas” classify coffee based on size.
 Largest=1A, then 1B, 2, and 1C (smallest)
 Each criba has holes that allow seeds under a certain size to pass.
 In the first criba, 1A cannot pass, and is sent though channels.
 Extremely mature fruit has already been depulped, and so some pergaminos are already free.
-These fall to the bottom of the channels as the pass, and are directed through the a series of pipes of a canyon Colorado.
-The holes in this criba again allow 1A pergaminos to pass and fall into the 1A fermentation tank, but not fruit.
+These fall to the bottom of the channels as the pass, and are directed through the a series of pipes of a canyon Colorado (shown below)
+<br><iframe width="560" height="315" src="https://www.youtube.com/embed/ijnEld1fMJo" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
+<br>The holes in this criba again allow 1A pergaminos to pass and fall into the 1A fermentation tank, but not fruit.
 Remaining intact fruit is passed through a depulper, uses pressure to separate pulp from pergamino.
 These pergaminos pass through yet another criba (another backup), then into the same 1A fermentation tank.
 <br>6.
 Now, the rest of the smaller fruit that didn’t make it through the first 1A passes through a second criba for 1B.
 The process goes the same as for 1A, just with cribas adjusted for smaller pergaminos.
 <br>7.
-The same process is repeated, for 2, and 1C, which is the smallest seed.
+The same process is repeated, for 2,1C (the smallest seed classification), and nata (the bunk stuff)
+<br><iframe width="560" height="315" src="https://www.youtube.com/embed/p3ociwgKkDE" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
+<br><br>It was tough to get a video that truly conveys the feel of the system, but here is one angle.
+<br><iframe width="560" height="315" src="https://www.youtube.com/embed/9xiyqCGfMzY" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 <br><br>
 Three dump trucks arrive each evening.
 Every time, multiple tons of coffee are processed.
 Yet, this is accomplished by a very few number of employees.
 The average worker seems to arrive around 6:30 am, and some do not leave until 8 or 9 pm (if there is no problem/ delay…which there often are).
 <br><br>